 Designers in particular need to be aware of the emotions and experiences a consumer can go through when using a product.
 What makes the attention, what motivates them, and what keeps them motivated.

-There are several ways in which BPM aids a Product Manager:
+There are several ways in which Behavioral Product Management aids a product manager:

 Hunting for unique features A basic driving force behind the development of almost any product is to find a unique niche or specific feature that will give a business an edge in the market.
 To accomplish this an organization can harvest data from consumers regarding their yet-to-be-known behaviors and then attempt to meet these in the product.
 In contrast, an organization may choose to use previously entrenched expertise in a given subject area, and incorporate it into the product to influence the consumer.